NVIDIA/sentiment-discovery/README.md

 Script results will be saved/logged to the `<experiment_dir>/<experiment_name>/*` directory hierarchy.

 ### Unsupervised Reconstruction
 Train a recurrent language model (mlstm/lstm) and save it to the `<model_dir>/` directory in the above hierarchy.
 The metric histories will be available in the appropriate `<history>/` directory in the same hierarchy.
 In order to apply `weight_norm` only to lstm parameters as specified by the paper we use the `-lstm_only` flag.
+Additionally, we use fused LSTM kernels in the mlstm by specifying the `fuse_lstm` flag, in order to achieve modest speedups.

 ```
-python text_reconstruction.py -experiment_dir ./experiments -experiment_name mlstm -model_dir model -cuda \
+python3 text_reconstruction.py -experiment_dir ./experiments -experiment_name mlstm -model_dir model -cuda \
--embed_size 64 -rnn_size 4096 -layers 1 -weight_norm -lstm_only -rnn_type mlstm -dropout 0 -persist_state 1 \
+-embed_size 64 -rnn_size 4096 -layers 1 -rnn_type mlstm -dropout 0 -weight_norm -lstm_only -fuse_lstm \
+-train data/amazon/reviews.json -loose_json -text_key reviewText -lazy -data_set_type unsupervised \
--seq_length 256 -batch_size 32 -lr 0.000125 --optimizer_type=Adam -lr_scheduler LinearLR -epochs 1  \
+-batch_size 32 -seq_length 256 -lr 0.000125 --optimizer_type=Adam -lr_scheduler LinearLR -epochs 1 \
--train data/amazon/reviews.json -valid data/amazon/reviews.json -test data/amazon/reviews.json \
--data_set_type unsupervised -lazy -text_key sentence -eval_batch_size -1 -eval_seq_length -1
+-num_shards 1002 -split 1000,1,1 -eval_batch_size 1 -eval_seq_length -1 -persist_state 1
+-save_epochs 1 -save_iters 5000
 ```

 The training process takes in a json list (or csv) file as a dataset where each entry has key (or column) `text_key` containing samples of text to model.

-The unsupervised dataset will proportionally take 1002 (1000 train) shards from the training, validation, and test sets.
-Currently the same dataset must be used for all three.
+The unsupervised dataset will proportionally split `num_shards` amongst train/val/test according to `split`.
+Validation/test sets can also be supplied manually, they will also have `num_shards` shards.

 The dataset entries are [transposed](https://yagr.nvidia.com/ADLR/sentiment-os/blob/master/sentiment_discovery/data_utils/samplers.py#L114) to allow for the concatenation of sequences in order to persist hidden state across a shard in the training process.

 Hidden states are reset either at the start of every sequence, every shard, or never based on the value of `persist_state`.
 See [data flags](#data-flags).

 Lastly, We know waiting for more than 1 million updates over 1 epoch for large datasets is a long time.
-We've set the training script to save the most current model (and data history) every [5000 iterations](https://yagr.nvidia.com/ADLR/sentiment-os/blob/master/text_reconstruction.py#L81), and also included a `-max_iters` flag to end training early.
+We've set the training script to save the most current model (and data history) every `save_iters` steps within an epoch, and also included a `-max_iters` flag to end training early.

 ![Our Loss results](./figures/loss.png "Unsupervised Reconstruction BPC")